DimaJoyti/AIOS/docs/GETTING_STARTED.md

 # Getting Started with AIOS

 Welcome to AIOS (AI-Powered Operating System)!
-This guide will help you get started with development and deployment.
+This guide will help you get up and running with AIOS quickly and efficiently.

+## What is AIOS?

+AIOS is a revolutionary AI-powered operating system that brings artificial intelligence to the core of your computing experience.
+It combines traditional OS functionality with advanced AI capabilities to provide:

+- **Intelligent System Management**: AI-driven resource optimization and performance tuning
+- **Natural Language Interface**: Chat with your system using natural language
+- **Advanced Security**: AI-powered threat detection and privacy protection
+- **Smart Automation**: Automated system maintenance and optimization
+- **Extensible Architecture**: Plugin-based system for custom functionality

 ## Quick Start